Client Onboarding Checklist for an MSP

 8. Take the project live

 Cover aspects of the project management, ranging from implementation to security.
-In some cases, tests may involve external stakeholders such as consultants and system penetration testers, equipped with ethical hacking capabilities.
-Any issues raised during this phase should be broken into tasks.
-Assign them to team members who can resolve them.
+In some cases, tests may involve external stakeholders, such as consultants and system penetration testers, equipped with ethical hacking capabilities.

 9. Maintain momentum and show value